 7. Alpha Dog or Dominance

-Alpha dog or dominance training was at one time thought to be the most scientifically-backed way of training dogs.
+Alpha dog or dominance training was at one time thought to be the science-backed way of training dogs.
 The idea is that in packs of wolves, there is a dominant or “alpha” wolf that keeps the other wolves in check by using positive punishment.

-Positive punishment is the use of introducing punishment rather than ignoring bad behavior.
+Positive punishment is the use of introducing punishment rather than simply not rewarding bad behavior.
 So, for example, in alpha dog training you would pin your dog to the ground when he does something you don’t like.
 This works as both a punishment, and shows you to be the alpha.

 This type of training was for a long time thought to be the best kind.
-However, we know now that it is probably one of the least effective methods of training, and can actually be very harmful.
+However, we know now that it is actually one of the least effective types of dog training, and can actually be very harmful.

 We also know that the study that encouraged the idea of alpha wolves has itself been debunked.
 In fact, the author of the book who coined the term “alpha wolf” himself has explained that he no longer believes this term to be accurate, and regrets the publication of his book.